Using transparent masks in PaintShop Pro

 JPG masks

-PaintShop Pro does not need to use a .pspMask file to create a mask on your project: .jpg images will do the trick as long as they are using black and white and shades of grey.
+PaintShop Pro does not need to use a .pspMask file to create a mask on your project.
+In fact, .jpg images will do the trick as long as they are using black and white and shades of grey.
 Basically, the black area will block the visibility of anything under it, while white will show everything.
 Grey areas will let the image show through at different opacity level depending on how dark or light that grey is.

 Let's see an example of how a mask will cover an image based on its color.
 You have the mask, on the left and the original image to use, on the right.